Out and About

 We started from Ocean Reef Road stopping to explore John Perry's historic cottage and stables.

-Once past the historic buildings you cross a small bridge over a stream before joining the loop trail around Beenyup Swamp.
-Alternatively you can turn left and follow the trail in a clockwise direction.
+Once past the heritage buildings you can cross a small bridge over a stream to walk the loop trail around Beenyup Swamp in an anti-clockwise direction or you can turn left and follow the trail in a clockwise direction.
 Water levels are high after our extremely wet winter and there are glimpses through the paperbark trees to the water beyond.
 There were plenty of birds including kookaburras and cockatoos singing in chorus with the banjo frogs.

-At one point you cross the wetlands on a short boardwalk.
-There were lots of little tadpoles swimming in the water at the edge before the water turned inky black as you continued along the boardwalk.
+The boardwalk across the wetlands is very short but picturesque, surrounded by moody paperbarks.
+There were lots of little tadpoles swimming in the water at the edge before the water turned inky black as we continued along the boardwalk.

-UPDATE: When we did this walk another time in autumn we started by turning right at at the entrance way on Ocean Reef Road and following the path west.
-At one point you come out onto the Ocean Reef Road footpath and have to put up with the traffic but on the plus side you get some lovely views through the trees to the southern section of Lake Joondalup beyond.
+For a longer walk you can do a second loop taking in the southern section of Lake Joondalup.
+From the carpark at Perrys Paddock turn right at the entrance way following the path west.
+This dual use path emerges alongside Ocean Reef Road so you have to put up with the traffic for a short while but on the plus side you get some lovely views through the trees to the southern section of Lake Joondalup and also a glimpse across Ocean Reef Road to the lake stretching into the distance to the north.

 Turn left back into Yellagonga Regional Park before the traffic lights and follow the path for a few hundred metres.
-Turn left off the main path and cross the grassy area before joining the rougher dirt track which follows the southern end of the lake.
-After leaving the lake behind you will walk adjacent to a suburban road through stands of trees until you get to the swampy areas.
+You can choose to turn left off the main path and cross the grassy area before joining the rougher dirt track which follows the southern end of the lake or remain on the paved dual use path which also skirts the lake.
 There are some stunning paperbark trees along here.